robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard-analytics_phase-4-1_facebook-ads-integration.md

 ## Next Steps After Completion
 With the Facebook Ads data pipeline and schema established, the next logical step is Phase 4-2: Shopify Data Integration, focusing on bringing in sales and customer data from Shopify.

+1. Integrate backend logic in the payment webhook handler to send the Facebook CAPI `Purchase` event after payment confirmation, using the captured `fbp` and `fbc` from transaction metadata.
+2. Test end-to-end: confirm CAPI `Purchase` events appear in Facebook Events Manager after successful payments.
+3. Continue with Marketing API integration for campaign/ad metadata and spend ingestion.

 ---